Plumbing Drain Slope Requirements: Code Standards & Installation Guide

 Get matched with companies for your specific needs

-This guide breaks down the exact plumbing drain slope requirements set by the International Plumbing Code (IPC), how to calculate the right pitch for any pipe size, fixture-specific requirements for showers, sinks, and toilets, and what it costs to fix a drain that wasn't installed correctly.
-Whether you're planning a new installation or troubleshooting an existing one, this is everything you need to know.
+This guide breaks down the exact plumbing drain slope requirements set by the 2024 International Plumbing Code (IPC), how to calculate the right pitch for any pipe size, fixture-specific requirements for showers, sinks, and toilets, and what it costs in 2026 to fix a drain that wasn't installed correctly.
+Whether you're planning a new installation or troubleshooting an existing one, this is everything you need to know to stay code-compliant and avoid expensive repairs.

 Key Pinch Points